 - i.
-Each cat (including weaned kittens) that is housed in any animal enclosure must be provided minimum vertical space and floor space as follows: - (a) Each animal enclosure housing cats or kittens must be at least twenty-four (24) inches high; - (b) Cats up to and including nine (9) pounds be provided with at least three (3) four (4) square feet, per cat; and - (c) Cats over nine (9) pounds must be provided with at least four (4) square feet.
+Each cat that is housed in any animal enclosure must be provided minimum space as follows: - (a) Each animal enclosure housing cats or kittens must be at least twenty-four (24) inches high; - (b) Adult cats and kittens over four months old must be provided with at least four (4) square feet, per cat; and ii.
+Compatibility.